 This is a Japanese manga with two main characters who are the prime focus of the series so far: Tsukimiya and Hinata.
 Tsukimiya is a half-vampire half-angel who is looked down upon because half bloods are considered 'vulgar'.
 Hinata is a half-angel.
 They both share a love/hate relationship, which is very fun to watch.

-The story is good, it sometimes get confusing with terms that are not used everyday but you get the point.
+good, it sometimes get confusing with terms that are not used everyday but you get the point.
 I give it an 8.

 The art is good.
 The series has an ecchi element to it, specifically with Hinata being a pervert and grabbing Tsukimiya's breasts (it's to be funny), but so I give it a 9 at best.